Automated Machine Learning Pipeline: Large Language Models-Assisted Automated Dataset Generation for Training Machine-Learned Interatomic Potentials: Code architecture

-This subsection enables users to load and apply their MLIP for a variety of computational analyses.
+This subsection enables users to load and apply their MLIP for a variety of computational analyses using the AMLP-Analyse (AMLPA) module.
 The process is streamlined through a straightforward \texttt{config.yaml} configuration file, allowing users to conveniently execute multiple computational tasks simultaneously.
 This validation module uses ASE, a widely-used Python-based toolkit known for its simplicity, flexibility, and extensive range of features suitable for atomic-scale simulations.\cite{ase-paper}

 Users have several options for simulation types, including single-point energy calculations, geometry optimizations and cell optimizations.
 Geometry optimization can be activated by setting the corresponding flag to in the \texttt{config.yaml} file.
-A variety of optimization algorithms provided by ASE, such as BFGS\cite{broyden,fletcher,goldfarb,shanno}, LBFGS\cite{lbfgs}, and FIRE\cite{fire}, are available for selection based on user preferences and requirements.
-Detailed information about these optimizers can be readily accessed through the \href{https://wiki.fysik.dtu.dk/ase/install.html}{ASE documentation}.\cite{ase_website} Users must define an appropriate convergence criterion ($f_{max}$) to guide the optimization process.
-Upon successful completion of geometry optimization, the resulting data—including lattice parameters, total energy, simulation cell dimensions and angles, stress tensors, atomic coordinates, and individual atomic forces—are comprehensively reported and systematically saved into an \texttt{.xyz} file for further computational tasks.
+Detailed information about these optimizers can be readily accessed through the \href{https://wiki.fysik.dtu.dk/ase/install.html}{ASE documentation}.\cite{ase_website} Upon successful completion of geometry optimization, the resulting data—including lattice parameters, total energy, simulation cell dimensions and angles, stress tensors, atomic coordinates, and individual atomic forces—are comprehensively reported and systematically saved into an \texttt{.xyz} file for further computational tasks.

 Subsequent MD simulations can be performed.
-For simulations in the canonical (NVT) ensemble, users may employ either a Langevin\cite{SchneiderStoll1978} or a Nos{\'e}-Hoover thermostat\cite{Nose1984,Hoover1985}.
+For simulations in the canonical (NVT) ensemble, users may employ either a Langevin\cite{SchneiderStoll1978} or a Nos{\'e}-Hoover chain thermostat\cite{Nose1984,Hoover1985,Martyna1992}.
 The Langevin integrator is particularly robust in dissipating excess energy and equilibrating systems with rugged potential energy surfaces, while the Nos{\'e}-Hoover chain integrator provides smoother canonical sampling without stochastic noise.